JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 Our production environment incorporates multiple layers of security monitoring, using JupiterOne itself as well as third party security solutions.
-Additionally, our software development follows rigorous code analysis and continuous testing process to ensure we proactively identify any security vulnerability.
+Additionally, our software development includes rigorous code analysis and continuous testing practices to ensure we proactively identify any security vulnerability.
 Our infrastructure-as-code operational model and automated change management process allows us to deploy security patches within minutes of identification and remediation of an issue.